When building a cold call script, there can be a right way and a wrong way to go. Let’s first discuss the wrong way.

-This is a bad way to go for a few different reasons:
+This is a bad way to go for a cold call script few different reasons:

-- This usually produces a lot of verbage for the sales person to memorize and this is difficult.
+- This usually produces a lot of verbiage for the sales person to memorize and this is difficult.
 If it is difficult, someone either will not be likely to adopt it or will try to adopt it but may not perform well.
-You need the cold call script to be easy to use and incorporate.
+You need the to be easy to use and incorporate.

 - This type of cold calling script puts the sales person in a position where they are doing most of the talking.
 A powerful sales script gets the prospect doing more of the talking.